Islamic terrorism: Refuting Islamic terrorism

+Deradicalization

-Evidence that more religious training may lead to less extremism has been found in Egypt.
-That country's largest radical Islamic group, al-Jama'a al-Islamiyya — which killed at least 796 Egyptian policemen and soldiers from 1992 to 1998 — renounced bloodshed in 2003 in a deal with the Egyptian government where a series of high-ranking members were released (as of 2009 "the group has perpetrated no new terrorist acts").
+Egypts's largest radical Islamic group, al-Jama'a al-Islamiyya — which killed at least 796 Egyptian policemen and soldiers from 1992 to 1998 — renounced bloodshed in 2003 in a deal with the Egyptian government where a series of high-ranking members were released (as of 2009 "the group has perpetrated no new terrorist acts").
 A second group Egyptian Islamic Jihad made a similar agreement in 2007.
 Preceding the agreements was program where Muslim scholars debated with imprisoned group leaders arguing that true Islam did not support terrorism.

 Muslim attitudes toward terrorism

 The opinions of Muslims on the subject of attacks on civilians by Islamist groups vary.
 Fred Halliday, an Irish academic specialist on the Middle East, argues that most Muslims consider these acts to be egregious violations of Islam's laws.
 Muslims living in the West denounce the 11 September attacks against United States, while Hezbollah contends that their rocket attacks against Israeli targets are defensive jihad by a legitimate resistance movement rather than terrorism.